PBWebMedia/audit-bundle/README.md

 # PB Web Media Audit Bundle
-Provides an easyily expendable Symfony Bundle to create an audit log.
+Provides an easily extendible Symfony Bundle to create an audit log.

 ## Installation
 ### Install with composer